 What Is WAV/MP3

-WAV is a file extensioni for an audio file file format created by Microsoft.
+WAV is a file extension for an audio file format created by Microsoft.
 It is also known as PCM or waveform audio.
-Becuase of its lossless quality, it has become a standard PC audio format.
+Because of its lossless quality, it has become a standard PC audio format.

-MP3 is the sound part of an MPEG file.
-It is compressed at a very small size but the audio quality is still very high.
-It is very easy to distribut across Internet for downloading and listening.
+MP3 is the sound part of a MPEG file.
+It is compressed at a very small size.
+But the audio quality is still very high.
+It is very easy to distribute across the Internet for downloading and listening.